 A concrete tool for the job is discovery-driven planning that can be used to articulate the unknown and forcing a discipline for learning.
 It can help adopt a practical approach to innovation that reduces your risks and helps seize new opportunities.

 The other side of this problem is that risk adversity has a direct impact on company culture and its ability to adopt global innovation and change.
-When organizations start avoiding risk and aim for maintaining status quo, people will start fearing the consequences of suggesting change that is needed to innovate.
-Risk averse mindset and sticking to the status quo can lead to innovation “neglect”.
+When organisations start avoiding risk and aim for maintaining the status quo, people will start fearing the consequences of suggesting a change that is needed to innovate.
+A risk-averse mindset and sticking to the status quo can lead to innovation “neglect”.

-Although it’s true that the probability of a single idea to fail is quite high, the average percentage of successful innovation projects in organizations with proactive innovation-to-risk cultures is nearly 50% whereas in organizations with passive innovation culture, the success rate is only 15%.
+Although it’s true that the probability of a single idea to fail is quite high, the average percentage of successful innovation projects in organizations with proactive innovation-to-risk cultures is nearly 50% whereas, in organizations with a passive innovation culture, the success rate is only 15%.

 Source: Innovation Excellence

-This shows that the willingness and ability to see risk as an opportunity has a significant impact on the success rate of innovation.
+This shows that the willingness and ability to see risk as an opportunity have a significant impact on the success rate of innovation.

 It’s a positive loop: